+Since the closing of Suretrader, a lot of people are looking for another broker that fits their needs.
 Watch our watch list video on CMEG, the alternative to SureTrader.

 Perhaps you have heard the rumor or the news that SureTrader is closing.
 It's true.

-We couldn't find a website for F1 Trade on the internet using google.
+Initially, we couldn't find a website for F1 Trade on the internet using google.
 Probably not a good sign.
 But eventually someone on twitter turned up a link to F1Trade.
 We haven't tried them yet, but typically we like to drop a few bucks into these types of brokers and try them out, and review them.
 You can find reviews all over our site on brokers we have checked out.

 Guy Gentile created the broker SureTrader, as an affiliate of his Swiss America Securities firm.
 It's most popular among day traders, penny stock traders, and those looking to circumvent the PDT rule.